PART II - Strengths and weaknesses

 Why?
 Think chain stores and national corporations.

-One example: newspaper magnate John Knight married into the horsey set here, yet without even including the Knight-Ridder chain of newspapers, the owners of more than 125 other US daily papers lived in Albemarle County in recent years.
+One example: the late newspaper magnate John Knight married into the horsey set here, yet without even including the Knight-Ridder chain of newspapers, the owners of more than 125 other US daily papers lived in Albemarle County in recent years.

 Attracted by mint juleps served in monogrammed silver, celebs have been drifting in for generations.
 Writers, actors, painters, and all manner of the accomplished came to this land of congeniality.
 Those who left pretense behind found a welcome.

 Aside from passionate southerners, few today care about history.
-Mentioning celebs like local product S. S. Van Dine, the seminal detective story writer who fled to New York to create Philo Vance (and never came back,) or Southern intellectual James Branch Cabell who succeeded in New York without severing Southern ties, or composers Randall Thompson and John Powell, won't bestir you.
+Mentioning celebs like local product S. S. Van Dine, the seminal detective story writer who fled to New York to create Philo Vance (and never came back,) or Southern intellectual James Branch Cabell who succeeded in New York without severing Southern ties, or composers Randall Thompson and John Powell, won't bestir us today.

 John Grisham and John Casey write their novels here.
 Grisham is a generous civic benefactor and active Democrat.
 Former poet laureate Rita Dove writes her poems here and often lends her presence to projects.
 The late Mary Lee Settle's wonderful books were penned here for years.
-Grand Master short story writer Peter Taylor bought Faulkner's house and ended his teaching and writing career here, trying to teach his craft to scores of us.
+Grand Master short story writer Peter Taylor bought Faulkner's house and closed out his teaching and writing career here, trying to teach his craft to scores of us.

 The great New York Herald Tribune TV critic John Crosby retired here.
-He defined forever the problems facing a TV critic when John said in 1955: "He is forced to be literate about the illiterate, witty about the witless and coherent about the incoherent."
+He defined forever the problems facing a TV critic when he said in 1955: "He is forced to be literate about the illiterate, witty about the witless and coherent about the incoherent."

 For as long she could stand Sam Shepard pinching every waitress, Jessica Lange lived here with him.
 Alan Alda had a place nearby.

-The Dave is in Charlottesville but musicians thrived here long before Dave Matthews.
-All manner of noted musicians, classical, folk, pop, bluegrass, came and set a spell.
+"The Dave" is in Charlottesville but musicians thrived here long before Dave Matthews.
+All manner of noted musicians: classical, folk, pop, bluegrass, came and set a spell.
 It's often the University that attracts them.
-Folklorist Paul Clayton broke new ground by getting a Masters degree at the University collecting Appalachian folk music.
+My UVa classmate the folklorist Paul Clayton (Worthington) broke new ground by getting a Masters degree at the University collecting Appalachian folk music.

 During the dance band era the University was a mecca for big names playing at the three dance weekends: Openings, Mid-Winters, and Easters.
 The oldest and grandest of them, Easters, brought in major entertainment beginning in 1915.
 50 years later I published the list of the first half-century of Easters entertainment.